pavithraks1999/pavithra/README.md

 ## Installation
 * Clone this repository to your local machine.
 * Navigate to the project directory in your terminal.
-* Install the project dependencies using pip install -r requirements.txt.
 * Run the application using python manage.py runserver.
 ## Technologies Used